“The wall is like a beacon to me. Attracting togetherness.”

 The Friends of the Wall have curated a series of podcasts.
 Our regular volunteer, Lorelei King, talks to those who have been instrumental in the creation of the National Covid Memorial Wall, and to some who are bereaved due to Covid19, to understand the importance of this unique memorial to those living without their loved one.

-We speak to Lynn Jones, MBE, who lost her husband Gareth early in 2021, and who is one of the regular volunteers at the wall, travelling to London from her home in Stoke-on-Trent each week.
+Today's guest is Lynn Jones, MBE, who lost her husband Gareth early in 2021.
+Lynn is a trustee of The National Covid Memorial Wall charity and one of the regular volunteers at the wall, commuting each week from her home in Stoke-on-Trent.

-Charlie Williams talks about his father Rex, whom he lost early in the pandemic.
+Our loved ones were as unique as each individual heart that’s painted on the Covid Memorial Wall.
+Today Charlie Williams talks about his father Rex, whom he lost early in the pandemic.
 Charlie is the co-founder of The Windrush Movement UK and advocate for the Windrush National Organisation.
-He is also one of the earliest members of Covid-19 Bereaved Families for Justice.